Rosa Mendes

 Milena Leticia Roucka (/'roʊkə/ ROH-kə; born October 25, 1979) is a Canadian retired professional wrestler, valet and model.
 She was known for her time in WWE under the ring name Rosa Mendes.
 She managed former WWE Tag Team Champions Primo & Epico from 2011 to 2013.
 She was also a main cast member on the E! reality series Total Divas.

 Early life

 Roucka grew up in Vancouver, British Columbia and is of Czech and Costa Rican descent.
 She was a self-described "tomboy" growing up, and was once suspended from school for fighting.
-Roucka studied business at the University of British Columbia, but dropped out to pursue a career in modeling.
-In 2004, she was the first North American to win the "Piel Dorada", a major Latin American modeling contest.
+Roucka studied business at the University of British Columbia, but dropped out to pursue a career in modelling.
+In 2004, she was the first North American to win the "Piel Dorada", a major Latin American modelling contest.